-The Southwestern coast of Canada borders the Pacific and thanks to the North Pacific Current the climate here is moderate, with
+The Southwestern coast of Canada borders the Pacific and thanks to the North Pacific Current the climate here is pretty moderate,

-Early humans arrived here at least 16.000 years ago, probably first via coastal
+Early humans arrived here at least 16.000 years ago, probably via coastal

 migration.
 There is not much proof because at that time sealevels were much lower and the coastline was far more to the west.